-Another immigration story that we are following nowadays – Customs and Border Protection has reportedly moved hundreds of youngsters out of a temporary holding facility in Clint, Texas, after more than one report on unsanitary situations.
+Another immigration story we are following nowadays – Customs and Border Protection has reportedly moved hundreds of youngsters out of a temporary holding facility in Clint, Texas, after more than one report on unsanitary situations.
 One of those who raised the alarm was Elora Mukherjee.
 She’s the director of the Immigrants’ Rights Clinic at Columbia Law School.
-She visited the middle near El Paso final week in which more than 300 migrant kids had been being held.
+She visited the middle near El Paso during the final week in which more than 300 migrant kids had been being held.

 Welcome to ALL THINGS CONSIDERED.